-Arukenimon leered and dropped her two victims.
-She couldn't resist kicking foes when they were down.
-"Relax, I'll put you out of your misery!" she cackled, picking the writhing bird up and hurling him across the room.
+Arukenimon leered and dropped her victims; she couldn't resist kicking foes when they were down.
+"Relax!
+I'll put you out of your misery!" she cackled, picking the writhing bird up and hurling him across the room.

-Yolei's D3 spat a shower of sparks, and she watched her partner sail through the air.
-Something big was about to happen; Davis's D3 always sparked like that before...
-"AQUILAMON!" she screamed, lifting the short-circuiting Digivice as high as she could.
+Yolei's D3 spat a shower of sparks as she watched him sail through the air.
+Her mind raced.
+Something big was about to happen; Davis's D3 always sparked before… "AQUILAMON!" she screamed, lifting the short-circuiting Digivice as high as she could.

 Yolei had to pick her jaw up off the ground.
 What the heck had her partner turned into?!
 He looked as mixed up as Kimeramon!
 "Are you OK?!" she yelled.

-Izzy, Mimi and the other Digimon were also flabbergasted.
-"What ARE you?..."
-Izzy asked.
+Izzy, Mimi and the others were also flabbergasted.
+"What ARE you?…" Izzy asked.

 The new Digimon's spasms eased, and it straightened up and struck a combat stance towards Arukenimon.
 "I am Silphymon," it spoke with both Aquilamon's and Hawkmon's voices at once.
 "Arukenimon… your time is up!"